-The papiNet envelope is a light-weight wrapper that provides a common starting point for message services wishing to parse a papiNet e-Document.
+The papiNet envelope is a light-weight wrapper that provides a common starting point for message services wishing to parse a document.
+Both papiNet e-Documents and other XML documents can be wrapped into the papiNetEnvelope.
+An Attachment to the document can also be supplied in the Payload of the papiNetEnvelope.
 The papiNet envelope does not replace the message service envelope but works in concert with all message service envelopes to expose business routing and identification information.